Tully Banta-Cain: San Francisco 49ers

-New England Patriots 2009–2010
+New England Patriots (second stint)

-Just eight days after his release from the 49ers, Banta-Cain was re-signed by the New England Patriots on February 18, 2009.
+Just eight days after his release from the 49ers, Banta-Cain was re-signed by the Patriots on February 18, 2009.
 Banta-Cain was released on October 19 and reportedly re-signed the next day to a new contract through the 2011 season.
 However, the signing was not official as of the end of the regular season.
 He started 10 of the 16 games he played in 2009, recording 55 tackles and a career-high 10 sacks.

 Banta-Cain was officially re-signed to a three-year contract on March 5, 2010, the first day of free agency.
 The deal included a $6 million signing bonus, and averages $4.5 million per year.
-However, that yearly average can be raised to as high as $6 million if all performance incentives are met, raising the maximum value of the 3-year deal to $19 million.
+However, that yearly average could be raised to as high as $6 million if all performance incentives are met, raising the maximum value of the 3-year deal to $19 million.

 In Week 2 of the 2010 season, Banta-Cain started against the New York Jets, recording eight tackles and one sack in the Patriots loss.
 In the second quarter, Banta-Cain was penalized 15 yards for unnecessary roughness, and was pulled from the game in favor of rookie Jermaine Cunningham, who replaced Banta-Cain as a starter in the Patriots' base defense for the next game.
 Banta-Cain went on to make 6 starts in 15 games played, recording 45 tackles and five sacks.

 On July 29, 2011, it was announced that Banta-Cain had been released by the New England Patriots.